STAY THE FIGHT! STRENGTH, EFFORT, AND DISCIPLINE. THESE ARE THE WATCH WORDS OF A WARRIOR -- Kevin Michael Vance

 Writer - Portland, Oregon

 When creating this spot for my web page I was trying to think of how I might best not come off as the biggest buffoon on the forehead of this great, big, planet.
 Then I realized something...
 I am human.
 For me this bespeaks volumes.
 It means that I am fallible, that I am not perfect.
 I have made mistakes, am making mistakes even as I write this, and will, inevitably, make mistakes in the future.
 When I wax romantically about myself and my role in this cosmic-shit tub we all dubiously call life I like to think of myself as the warrior- strong, loyal, full of discipline and honor.
 In reality, there are parts of me that follow those codes, but more to the point, I am a worker, and very proud of that.
 I finish what I start.
 I relish the journey.
-And I live... as well as any 38-year-old white male could hope to live in this world of skewed ideals and twisted attitudes (holy crap!
-I wrote this drivel five years ago.
-How time light speeds).
+And I live... as well as any white heterosexual male could hope to live in this world of skewed ideals and twisted attitudes.

 Suffice it to say, here within these "random thoughts" I will contradict myself, I will be wrong in some points and right in others, and I will make mistakes.
 However, as always, I hope in a small way that you, the reader, might garner a modicum of enjoyment.